Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ## Quick Start

-You don’t need special tools or coding background to use AWO.
+You don’t need special tools or a PhD in YAML to use AWO.
+If you can commit to a Git repo, you can commit to reproducibility.

-1. **Clone or fork the repository**
+1. **Clone or fork this repository**
    ```bash
    git clone https://github.com/Waveframe-Labs/Aurora-Workflow-Orchestration.git
    cd Aurora-Workflow-Orchestration